Buffelsdraai Landfill Site Community Reforestation Project: Increased biodiversity

 There has been a marked increase in fauna and flora.
-As of January 2015, 595 476 trees had been planted into old sugar cane farms, and tree species increased from 0 to 51.
-Bird species counted on site increased from 90 in 2009 to 145 in 2015 and 176 in 2021.
-A total of 9 millipede and 22 mollusc species were recorded on site.
+As of June 2023, 1 033 216 trees had been planted into 580 ha of old sugar cane lands, and tree species increased from 0 to 144.
+A total of 90 bird species were recorded on the site in 2009.
+This increased to 145 in 2015 and the total recorded in 2023 now stands at 197 species.
+Nine millipede and 22 mollusc species were recorded on site.

 Improved ecosystem goods and services

-The “ecological infrastructure” being built, in the form of a restored indigenous forest, will enhance the supply of ecosystem goods and services to rural people that are highly dependent on natural resources for their basic survival and safety.
+The “ecological infrastructure” being built, in the form of a restored indigenous forest, will enhance the supply of ecosystem goods and services to rural people who are highly dependent on natural resources for their basic survival and safety.
 Forests provide ecosystem goods to people, in the form of food, wood, fibre and medicine.
 The ecosystem services derived from the restored forests include enhanced biodiversity refuges, water quality, river flow regulation, flood mitigation, sediment control, improved visual impact and a reduction in fire-risk.
 “Such services enhance the long-term climate change adaptation benefits derived by local communities, as well as short-term resilience to unpredictable and dangerous weather patterns".

 Building partnerships

 The eThekwini Municipality has established key partnerships with households in local communities.
-The Municipality has also engaged with other partners and implementing agents, including the Durban Research Action Partnership (D'RAP), established with the University of KwaZulu-Natal (UKZN); an Environmental Education partnership with the Wildlife and Environmental Society of South Africa (WESSA); a partnership with the Municipality's Coastal, Stormwater and Catchment Management Department, for construction of a weir for water monitoring purposes; and a partnership with the Municipality's Energy Office, which has provided photovoltaic and solar geyser technologies.
+The Municipality has also engaged with other partners and implementing agents, including the Durban Research Action Partnership, established with the University of KwaZulu-Natal, an Environmental Education partnership with the Wildlife and Environmental Society of South Africa; a partnership with the Municipality's Coastal, Stormwater and Catchment Management Department, for construction of a weir for water monitoring purposes; and a partnership with the Municipality's Energy Office, which has provided photovoltaic and solar geyser technologies.

 Project gains

-In 2011, the BLSCRP was selected as one of the top 10 global projects as part of the United Nations Framework Convention on Climate Change (UNFCCC) Momentum for Change Initiative and a Gold Standard Validation Certificate was issued by the Climate, Community & Biodiversity Alliance (CCBA) for delivering social, biodiversity and carbon sequestration benefits at an international standard.
+In 2011, the Project was selected as one of the top 10 global projects as part of the United Nations Framework Convention on Climate Change 'Momentum for Change' Initiative and a Gold Standard Validation Certificate was issued by the Climate, Community & Biodiversity Alliance for delivering social, biodiversity and carbon sequestration benefits at an international standard.
 The United Nations announced in 2021 that the Project was selected as one of the UN Decade on Ecosystem Restoration ‘Founding 50’ projects.

 Lessons learnt

 One survey found that the tree-preneurs were not sufficiently aware of why the reforestation programme was initiated, nor of its potential benefits.
-As such, better education for the local community members has been suggested, as a means to improve their understanding of conservation and climate change, as well as the ecosystem services that they may benefit from.
-The project ultimately also needs to assist tree-preneurs with becoming less dependent on the project for exchange of trees for goods and to actually start selling trees on the open market.
+As such, better education for the local community members was suggested, as a means to improve their understanding of conservation and climate change, as well as the ecosystem services that they may benefit from.
+The project ultimately also needs to assist tree-preneurs with becoming less dependent on the project for the exchange of trees for goods and to actually start selling trees on the open market.
 The programme could assist tree-preneurs with finding ways to develop and expand the commercial potential of supplying trees to nurseries (including fruit trees and vegetables, seedlings and actual produce), establishing additional nurseries, and supplying to local and regional markets.